 - correctness of the conclusions and recommendations along with up-to-date references;

-- authorization to accept or reject manuscripts but the final decision remains with the Editor-in-Chief.
+- authorization to accept or reject manuscripts but the final decision remains with the Editor-in-Chief (EIC).

 III.
 Responsibilities of the Reviewers

-The reviewers nominated by the MJST Editor-in-Chief and editorial board are experts in their field of specialization.
+The reviewers nominated by the MJST EIC and editorial board are experts in their fields of specialization.

 - Reviewers shall keep the confidentiality of the manuscript to be reviewed.

 - In case of unavailability to do a review due to some circumstances, reviewers should notify the EIC so that other reviewers can be invited.
 They are also encouraged to respond to emails promptly.

 - Authors should declare the originality of the work and confirm that the work described has not been previously published nor is it under consideration for publication elsewhere.
 Authors should shun redundant publication – a study split into several parts which are submitted or published in MJST and other journals.